This article answers frequently asked questions and explains best practices for Windows 10 Enterprise multi-session.

 For more information about how to configure an FSLogix profile container, see Configure the FSLogix profile container.

 Which license do I need to access Windows 10 Enterprise multi-session?

-For a full list of applicable licenses, see Windows Virtual Desktop pricing.
+For a full list of applicable licenses, see Azure Virtual Desktop pricing.

 Why do my apps disappear after I sign out?